 Others see this as an opportunity.
 “We feel there can be some good shopping for possibilities of residences which have acreage that’s held through manufacturing and improvement possibilities,” every other executive told the Fed.

-However, slightly more than half the executives stated they’d diminished their predicted capital spending plans because of the current drop in oil fees.
+However, more than half of the executives stated they’d diminished their predicted capital spending plans because of the current drop in oil fees.
 Another 31 percent said ‘no,’ and 15 percent stated it became too quick to decide.

 The terrible information from the Dallas Fed arrived just after a Wall Street Journal article puzzled manufacturing estimates from some of the Permian Basin’s biggest manufacturers.

-The Journal story named Irving-based totally Pioneer Natural Resources and Austin-primarily based Parsley Energy as organizations whose manufacturing does not make their well-productiveness estimates.
+The Journal story named Irving-based Pioneer Natural Resources and Austin-primarily based Parsley Energy as organizations whose manufacturing does not make their well-productiveness estimates.

-“We find it’s miles virtually impossible to compare the numbers because of the methodological variations,” a Pioneer spokesman told the Journal.
+“We find it’s virtually impossible to compare the numbers because of the methodological variations,” a Pioneer spokesman told the Journal.

 Energy Guzzling Industries